 In Yorkshire, we have the best of all worlds – great towns and cities with beautiful countryside on the doorstep.

 Culture shock is the range of emotions we go through when we relocate and have to adjust to a culture or an environment that’s different from our own.

-Expartica’s article, manage culture shock in three easy steps, may help you help prepare for, and understand a culture shock.
-Additionally, the Citizens Advice Bureau, a charitable organisation, can provide you with a wide range of advice and reliable information on aspects of life in the UK.
+Expartica’s article, Manage culture shock in three easy steps, may help you help prepare for, and understand a culture shock.
+The University offers a range of support, both practical and emotional, and you can find details on the HR website (just search for “support”).
+Additionally, the Citizens Advice Bureau, a charitable organisation, can provide you with a wide range of advice and practical information on aspects of life in the UK.